shanjana91/Sentiment-Analysis/README.md

 - It also uses words stored in files 'positive_words.txt' and 'negative words.txt' that express the positive and negative sentiments.
 - The fake twitter data is compared with the positive and negative words data to find out how positive or negative the tweets are.
 - Finally, the data containing information like No. of retweets,No.of replies, positive score,negative score and net score is written into a separate csv file ('resulting_data.csv').
+- Visualizes the data using Scatterplot(Plot between Net sentiment score and Number of Retweets)

 ####  To run :
 - Run the Sentiment Analysis.py file

+#### Modules used (For ScatterPlot):
+- Pandas
+- Seaborn
+- Matplotlib